HKUNLP/UnifiedSKGsite/docs/analysis/analysis.md

 title: Analysis
 nav_order: 5
 toc_list: true
-last_modified_date: Jan 11 2022
+last_modified_date: Jan 19 2022
 permalink: /analysis/
 ---

-# Analysis about to Structured Knowledge Grounding
+# Inspiring Topics about Structured Knowledge Grounding
 {: .no_toc }

 {: .fs-5 .fw-300 }
-Here we present a collection of papers focusing on the analysis about structured knowledge grounding.
+Here we present a collection of papers with inspiring topics that may help structured knowledge grounding.

 ---